Amateur Photographer verdict

 The Fujifilm Instax printers also let you choose what photos you print but minus the image quality constraints (they allow you to print photos taken with your smartphone and digital camera).
 There’s also printers available for Square and Wide film, as well as Mini.

 So- does the Mini Evo provide the best of both worlds?
-When compared to printers, I’d say no. But it’s halfway there and it mainly depends on what kind of experience you want and how much image quality is a deciding factor for you.
+Compared to printers, I’d say no. But it’s halfway there and it mainly depends on what kind of experience you want and how much image quality is a deciding factor for you.

 As with the Kodak Ektar H35N, it’s possible this camera might not appeal hugely to professional photographers, but it is a fun camera for everyday shooting and travel photography.
 Photobooth enthusiasts, content creators, and beginner film photographers in particular will likely find much to love about the Instax Mini Evo.